foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 &nbsp;
 27. Check to see if Foundry is running correctly by again connecting a browser tab to `http://<public IP address>:30000`.

 > If you don’t see a Foundry screen in the browser at this point, carefully check the pm2 command in step 25.
-You can use commands like pm2 stop, pm2 list, and pm2 delete to remove any extra entries in the list. {.is-info}
+You can use commands like `pm2 stop`, `pm2 list`, and `pm2 delete` to remove any extra entries in the list. {.is-info}

 28. If the connection to Foundry is successful, use the following command to save Foundry so that it will start automatically:
 ```